LinkedInLearning/gitops-foundations-env-2892009/README.md

 # GitOps Foundations
-This is the repository for the LinkedIn Learning course `GitOps Foundations`.
+This is the repository for the LinkedIn Learning course GitOps Foundations.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![GitOps Foundations][lil-thumbnail-url]

+If there is one constant in the software industry, it is the need for both speed and accuracy.
+GitOps can help fill both needs.
+GitOps is an operational model that extends DevOps with additional concepts that allow teams to accelerate the delivery of cloud native applications in a manner that is more consistent, reliable, transparent, and secure.
+In this course, instructor Kevin Bowersox walks you through the basics of the GitOps pattern, its key principles, and its practical use.
+Using hands-on demonstrations with Kubernetes, Kevin explains building blocks such as declarative configuration, automated change delivery, reconciliation, and more.
+Throughout the course, you’ll be introduced to a variety of tools you can use that take a GitOps approach, including Terraform, Argo CD, Flux, and Flagger.

 ## Instructions
 The course uses the Ubuntu operating system to power the hands-on demonstrations.
 If you are using a Windows workstation you can download and install a virtualization tool to run Ubuntu on a VM or alternatively you can use the [Windows Subsystem for Linux][wsl].